 Joanna Trollope: British upper class family dramas.
 Absorbing and realistic.

-bit concerned that it seems as though the only people in America are Jewish-the Florida retirement home, the men she meets etc. Not very reflective of society, I would think, although some people do live in bubbles.
+concerned that it seems as though the only people in America are Jewish-the Florida retirement home, the men she meets etc. Not very reflective of society, I would think, although some people do live in bubbles.

 Australian Book Reviews: New York Times book reviews.

-hills at Port Germein, my daisy in a hanging basket and Mum's favourite, Jonny Jumpups, in my garden.
+salt lake at Lochiel, SA, and Mum's favourite, Jonny Jumpups, in my garden.